Sharon I. Richie

 White House Fellow, Office of Intergovernmental Affairs

-An international health care leader, business consultant, educator, clinician, and oral historian, Dr. Sharon I. Richie is director of nursing programs at Norwich University.
-Previously, she was president and CEO of SIR Consulting Services, where she provided testing and coaching for executives, managers, veterans/employees, and family members undergoing a stressful life transition or preparing for a major personal or professional move.
+An international health care leader, business consultant, educator, clinician, and oral historian, Sharon I. Richie is president and CEO of Crossroads Care LLC.
+The former director of nursing programs at Norwich University, she served as president and CEO of SIR Consulting Services, where she provided testing and coaching for executives, managers, veterans/employees, and family members undergoing a stressful life transition or preparing for a major personal or professional move.
 Richie has worked as an independent organizational consultant with various hospitals, nonprofit organizations, private business firms, and nuclear agencies.
-She assisted in the upgrade of military health services for soldiers and their family members in the United Arab Emirates (UAE) from 2000-2003 and served as the chief nurse for Zayed Military Hospital, Abu Dhabi, and the chief nurse for the Directorate of Military Medical Services in the country.
+She assisted in the upgrade of military health services for soldiers and their family members in the United Arab Emirates (UAE) from 2000–2003 and served as the chief nurse for Zayed Military Hospital, Abu Dhabi, and the chief nurse for the Directorate of Military Medical Services in the country.

 Richie is a member of a number of professional organizations, including Sigma Theta Tau International, Honor Society of Nursing; Beta Gamma Sigma, the national honor society for schools of businesses; the Association of Military Surgeons; and the Association of the U.S. Army.
 She served in President Ronald Reagan's Office of Intergovernmental Affairs from 1982 to 1983 as a White House Fellow (WHF).
 Richie also serves on the board of directors for the Military Officers Association of America.